Admissions and Eligibility

 The majority of successful applicants to the BA at LPS are over 21 years old.
 The Office of Undergraduate Admissions facilitates the BA degree program for students under the age of 21 seeking full-time studies.
 Please contact their office if you will not be 21 years old by the semester you intend to enroll at Penn.

-Applicants who have been denied admission to any bachelor's degree program at the University of Pennsylvania must wait one year before applying to the our Bachelor of Arts program.
+Students who have been denied admission to any bachelor’s degree program at the University of Pennsylvania must wait one year before re-applying to the University of Pennsylvania.

 Application and deadlines

 The first step toward earning your Bachelor of Arts at Penn is completing the online application.
 Applications for the Bachelor of Arts program are accepted on a rolling basis.
 Candidates under serious consideration are invited to interview with a member of the Admissions Committee on campus or remotely.